bhavyachavda/devTinder-web/README.md

 - You should not be access other routes without login
 - If token is not present, redirect user to login page
 - Logout feature
+- Get the feed and add the feed in the store
+- build the user card on feed
+- Edit Profile Feature
+- show Toast Message on save of profile
+- New Page - See all my connections
+- New Page - See all my Connections Requests
+- Feature - Accept/Reject Connection Request
+- Send/Ignore the user card from the feed